🔬 Tidyverse Series – Post 9: Functional Programming in R with purrr

 Link to heading

-🛠 Why {purrr}
+🛠 Why {purrr}?

 Link to heading

-Iteration in R can be clunky using for-loops, especially when working with lists and complex data structures. {purrr}
+Iteration in R can be clunky using for-loops, especially when working with lists and complex data structures. {purrr} provides elegant functional programming tools that make iteration cleaner, safer, and more expressive.

-🔹 Why Use {purrr}
+🔹 Why Use {purrr}?

 Link to heading